NiGhTTraX/mugshot/README.md

 parts of your product that have unexpected visual changes.

-The beauty of Mugshot comes from its independence of any browser, test-runner, diffing tool etc. It achieves this through interfaces over these dependencies and comes with some implementations of its own.
+The beauty of Mugshot comes from its independence of any browser, test-runner, diffing tool, etc. It achieves this through interfaces over these dependencies and comes with some implementations of its own.
 You can easily [write your own](https://github.com/uberVU/mugshot/wiki/Mugshot-Adapters) over the